LjeDamos/CultivationIdle/Readme.md

 ### Progression arc

 Early game emphasizes clicking and short‑term goals such as bootstrapping Qi, basic resources, and initial skill levels.
-As players grow, they unlock batching, queues, and helpers or disciples, shifting focus toward managing schedules and efficiency thresholds.
+As player grow, they unlock batching, queues, and helpers or disciples, shifting focus toward managing schedules and efficiency thresholds.
 Midgame introduces job or skill managers and formation presets that keep systems running with minimal interaction while still rewarding occasional active adjustment.
 Late midgame and beyond unlock conditional scripting and seed‑aware automation that respond to thresholds, events, and challenges.
 Ascension layers and advanced meta systems transform long‑run planning, prompting players to target specific milestones before resetting for compounding gains.